webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Sculpt-Flesh.md

 - Ability/Cost/2
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## Sculpt Flesh
+>2  Intellect

 You cause a willing creature's fingers to lengthen into claws and their teeth to grow into fangs.
 The effect lasts for ten minutes.
 The damage dealt by the target's unarmed strikes increases to 4 points.
 Action.